-To reduce the copper loss, it is essential to reduce the resistance of primary and secondary windings of the transformer.
-This power loss in a transformer is also known as the variable loss as it is dependent on the square of load current.
+To reduce the copper losses, it is essential to reduce the resistance of primary and secondary winding coils of the transformer i.e. size of the winding conductor is selected very carefully.
+These are also known as the variable losses as these are dependent on the square of load current.

-To determine the copper loss, short circuit test on transformer is performed.
+To determine the copper losses, short circuit test on transformer is performed.

-This power loss in a transformer has two components named hysteresis loss and eddy current loss.
-To determine the iron loss, open circuit test of transformer is performed.
+These losses have two components named hysteresis losses and eddy current losses.
+To determine the iron losses, open circuit test of transformer is performed.

 The hysteresis loss of a magnetic material depends upon its area of the hysteresis loop.
-Hence the magnetic materials such as silicon steel, which has very small hysteresis loop area, are used for the construction of the core to minimize this power loss in a transformer.
+Hence the magnetic materials such as silicon steel, which has very small hysteresis loop area, are used for the construction of the core to minimize the hysteresis loss in a transformer.

 The hysteresis loss (Ph = KhVfBm1.6) is frequency dependent.
-As we increase the frequency of operation, this power loss in a transformer increases proportionally.
+As we increase the frequency of operation, this loss increases proportionally.

 (Pe = KeVft2Bm2).

-The eddy current loss is minimized by using the laminated core.
-These laminations are insulated each other by mean of a thin varnish coating.
+The eddy current losses in transformer are minimized by using the laminated core.
+These laminations are insulated from each other by mean of a thin varnish coating.
 Hence each lamination acts as a separate core of a small cross sectional area, offers a high resistance to the flow of eddy currents.

 Therefore, with the use of laminations in the core, eddy currents and eddy current losses are reduced.
-This power loss in a transformer is also frequency dependent.
-It is directly proportional to the square of operating frequency.
+These losses are also frequency dependent.
+They are directly proportional to the square of operating frequency.

 - Single Phase Transformer Working Principle